 We’ll encourage you to participate in local and national science festivals.

 Each year we award five prizes to our students.
 These are the Bath Spa University Biology Prize for best performance (one per year of study); the Oxford University Prize; and the Chartered Institution of Water and Environmental Management Prize.

 The University has a programme of Open Days throughout the year where you can learn more about our courses, see our facilities and talk to some of our current students.
 See the main University web pages for more information.

 If you wish to know more about the content of the Biology degree please contact the Biology Subject Leader, Dr Ian Todd.

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 The main ones are listed below:

-- International Baccalaureate - A minimum of 27 points will be required in addition to evidence of further experience in Art & Design.
+- International Baccalaureate - A minimum score of 26 points with evidence of study in Science accepted.

-- Access to HE courses - Typical offers for applicants with Access to HE will be the Access to HE Diploma or Access to HE Certificate (60 credits, 45 of which must be Level 3, including 30 at merit or higher).
-Any selection procedure/further requirements will also apply.
-Access courses accepted in addition to evidence of further experience in Art & Design.
+- Access to HE courses - Typical offers for applicants with Access to HE will be the Access to HE Diploma or Access to HE Certificate (60 credits, 45 of which must be Level 3, including 30 at merit or higher) in a science or related subject.